The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: The matrix elements of the momentum operator

-Before proceeding further, a few comments are necessary.
+Before proceeding further, a comment is necessary.
 In the coupling with an external oscillating electric field, energy and quasimomentum must be conserved.
-In the latter case, the quasimomentum of the electron after absorbing a photon should equal to its original quasimomentum plus the quasimomentum of the photon.
-However, in the optical range $\hw\simeq 1\,$eV, the photon quasimomentum is much smaller than the electron quasimomentum (within the BZ), so that we can safely assume that the electron does not change its quasimomentum upon absorbing a photon.
+In the latter case, we should have $\bk_f=\bk_i+\bm{K}$, where $\bk_i$ ($\bk_f$) is the initial (final) electron quasimomentum, while $\bm{K}$ is that of the photon.
+However, in the optical range $\hw\simeq 1\,$eV, $|\bm{K}|$ is much smaller than $|\bk_i|$ (of the order of $10^{-4}$\AA$^{-1}$), so that we can safely assume that $\bk_i\simeq\bk_f$ upon absorbing a photon.
 Mathematically, this amount to including only MMEs with the same $\bk$, as those defined in Eq.~\eqref{eq:p_samek}.
 Having this is mind, from now on we will focus on this kind of MMEs only.